-Students who are struggling with assessment tasks are encouraged to talk to their classroom teacher first.
-The classroom teacher is able to provide extra advice and support to complete the task.
+Students who require support with assessment tasks are encouraged to talk to their classroom teacher first.
+The classroom teacher is able to provide extra advice and support to complete thetask.
 If extensive support is required, the classroom teacher may be able to refer you to the Learning Support Team for individual assistance.

-5. How can I get booked into ACTIVATE to get some extra help?
+5. How can I get booked into ACTIVATE to get some extra support?

 Teachers can book students into ACTIVATE for help with current assessment tasks.
-If you need help getting started and would like to be booked into ACTIVATE you need to discuss this with your class teacher.
+If you need helpgetting started and would like to be booked into ACTIVATE you need to discuss this with your class teacher.
 Students are unable to self-refer to ACTIVATE as it operates during class time.